 Public exposure of personal and business information in document filings in court, public court hearings and public formal trials

-1 - 2 days followed by settlement agreement
+Completion: 1 - 2 days followed by settlement agreement (non-complex cases)

 Hourly fee: $175 per hour, per party/person or company

 $175 - $350 per hour, per attorney for 1-4 years required to complete the court litigation process

 In the court system, your case awaits resolution by a Judge systematically burdened with hundreds of cases.
-In Mediation, your case merits singular attention by a Mediator focused on guiding the parties to a negotiated, mutually beneficial settlement of their dispute.
+In Mediation, your case merits singular attention by retired District Judge Granier who is focused on guiding the parties to a negotiated, mutually beneficial settlement of their dispute.

 Kirk Granier is a retired State District Judge (1997-2008) and retired United States Circuit Military Judge USAF (1998-2006).
 He received a Masters Degree in Judicial Studies from the University of Nevada Graduate School and National Judicial College as well as dual professional certifications in Judicial Development for General Jurisdiction Trial Skills (2001) and for Alternative Dispute Resolution Skills (2007).
-He also earned three professional certificates in Civil Mediation and completed one Course in Advanced Mediation Techniques from the National Judicial College at the University of Nevada where he served as a Faculty Facilitator for the Civil Mediation course.
+He also earned three professional certifications in Civil Mediation and completed one Course in Advanced Mediation Techniques from the National Judicial College at the University of Nevada where he served as a Faculty Facilitator for the Civil Mediation course.